NuriaRufo/DeepPETmodified/README.md

 # DeepPET
 DeepPET is a Deep Learning method to reconstruct positron emission tomography (PET) images from raw data, organized in sinograms, to a high quality final image where the noise is greatly reduced.
+This repository contains all the tools necessary to work with an adaptation of the method.